yinmin2020/milvus_local_rag/README.md

   - Adjust similarity thresholds for document retrieval
 - **💾 Vector Database Integration**:

-  - Qdrant vector database for efficient similarity search
+  - Milvus vector database for efficient similarity search
   - Persistent storage of document embeddings

 ## How to Get Started